-The observation indicators include the following aspects: (1) Count the self-efficacy scores of the two groups before and after the intervention, and evaluate according to the general self-efficacy scale, including three dimensions of daily life behavior management, cognitive symptom management, and disease management.
-The higher the score, the better the self-efficacy; (2) count the coping style scores of the two groups before and after the intervention, and evaluate according to the simple coping style questionnaire, including two dimensions of positive coping and negative coping, adopting a 4-level scoring system, divided into “frequently adopted” and “sometimes adopted”, “Occasional adoption”, “Not adopted”; (3) calculate the self-experience burden scores of the two groups before and after the intervention, according to the self-perceived burden scale assessment, including three dimensions of emotional factors, economic factors, and physical factors.
+The observation indicators include the following aspects: (1) count the self-efficacy scores of the two groups before and after the intervention and evaluate according to the general self-efficacy scale, including three dimensions of daily life behavior management, cognitive symptom management, and disease management.
+The higher the score, the better the self-efficacy; (2) count the coping style scores of the two groups before and after the intervention and evaluate according to the simple coping style questionnaire, including two dimensions of positive coping and negative coping, adopting a 4-level scoring system, divided into “frequently adopted,” “sometimes adopted,” “occasionally adopted,” and “not adopted”; (3) calculate the self-experience burden scores of the two groups before and after the intervention according to the self-perceived burden scale assessment, including three dimensions of emotional factors, economic factors, and physical factors.
 The higher the score, the more severe the self-experience burden; and (4) count the incidence of postoperative complications in the two groups.

 Statistical analysis

-SPSS 22.0 software package was used for data processing, measurement data was expressed by (± s), t test, count data were expressed by n (%), χ2 test, and P < 0.05 indicated a statistically significant difference.
+SPSS 22.0 software package was used for data processing.
+Measurement data were expressed by mean ± standard deviation and calculated by t test.
+Count data were expressed by n (%) and calculated by the χ2 test.
+P < 0.05 indicated a statistically significant difference.

 RESULTS